 Green Infrastructure

-Green infrastructure plays a critical role in urban noise mitigation:
+Green infrastructure plays a vital role in mitigating urban noise pollution through natural sound absorption and visual buffering:

-- Green Walls and Roofs: Vertical gardens and rooftop greenery create barriers that deflect and absorb sound.
+- Green Walls and Roofs: Vertical gardens and rooftop greenery create barriers that deflect and absorb sound, providing additional insulation against noise pollution.

-- Urban Forests: Expanding tree coverage in cities not only mitigates noise but also improves air quality and aesthetics.
+- Urban Forests: Expanding tree coverage in cities not only mitigates noise but also provides a range of other benefits, including improved air quality, reduced urban heat island effect, and enhanced aesthetic appeal.

 Sound Barriers and Acoustic Buffers

-- Vegetated Berms: Landscaped earth mounds provide an eco-friendly and visually appealing alternative to traditional barriers.
+- Vegetated Berms: Landscaped earth mounds, or berms, provide an eco-friendly and visually appealing alternative to traditional noise walls.
+The combination of earth and vegetation provides excellent sound absorption and a natural aesthetic.

 Traffic Management